V1ltrr/V1ltrr/README.md

 ### About Me

 - Training in ethical hacking with Kali Linux, Python & C
-- Deeply interested in cybersecurity and bug bounty
 - Interested in developing a SaaS

 ---